 Here the client reframes a traumatic memory, imagining how it would have played out if they had the power to change the outcome and, importantly, how it would have felt in the body.
 This reduces the shock associated with the memory, empowers the client and gives them an understanding that they are, in reality, no longer trapped in the situation and they can safely explore it, begin to integrate it and resolve it.

-All five techniques temporarily free the client from an unconscious trauma pattern and allow them to explore it mindfully.
+All the techniques temporarily free the client from an unconscious trauma pattern and allow them to explore it mindfully.
 This reduces its emotional charge and if they contunie to practice the impact of the trauma on their physical, emotional and mental health diminishes.

 The reported results are that clients become calmer, more confident, kinder to themselves and others and recognise that they can choose to respond to events and thoughts consciously rather than reacting to them unconsciously.
 This brings feelings of empowerment, self-belief and a sense that thye have control over their lives.